mozilla/anodejsholidayseason/localization/localization_part_3.md

 how to add a L10n phase to our release build, and lastly, how to test our work.

 Localizing your website or application will make your site valuable to an even larger global audience.
-Node.js hackers, go make your services accessible to a larger audience!
+Node.js hackers, go make your services accessible to the World!